-▶ periodically undertake self assessment of customer service excellent standards and work towards internationally recognised standards, innovated as appropriate for Rwanda, such as the European Foundation Quality Model and Investors In People.
+- 16. Self assessment of customer service excellent standards such be undertaken periodically and organisations should work towards internationally recognised standards, innovated as appropriate for Rwanda, such as the European Foundation Quality Model and Investors In People. - 17.
+Process mapping should be undertaken periodically to ensure that all internal departments are working together and are focused on the organisations number one priority, service delivery excellence. - 18.
+Ensure that they understand the needs of their customers and potential customers and the specific needs of the different segments of their customer base. - 19.
+Formal complaints procedures should be put in place by every provider and an independent Services Ombudsman Service should be established to mediate when a provider and a customer cannot reach mutual agreement over the resolution of a complaint.

-- process mapping should be undertaken periodically to ensure that all internal departments are working together and are focused on the organisations number one priority, service delivery excellence. - ensure that they understand the needs of their customers and potential customers as well as and the specific needs of the different segments of their customer base. - put in place formal complaints procedures with the establishment of an independent, Ombudsman Service to mediate when a provider and a customer cannot reach mutual agreement over the resolution of a complaint. - put in place mechanisms to gain an understanding of the experiences of customers of service provision (journey mapping, surveys, customer feedback), and for responding to the concerns of customers. - regular staff satisfaction surveys should be undertaken and consideration given as to how the concerns of staff can be addressed to improve their levels of satisfaction. - customer charters should be put in place specifying the level of service delivery that customer should expect. - service level agreements should be concluded with business and other organisations that are providers of services. - ▶ train staff at all levels in service delivery and senior managers should periodically work in a customer delivery function.
-Staff at all levels should all be made aware that it is literally customers/service users who pay their salaries. - staff recruitment, reward and promotion procedures should include skills and competencies in customer service delivery as appropriate.
+- 20. Regular mechanisms should be put in place to gain an understanding of the experiences of customers of service provision (journey mapping, surveys, customer feedback), and for responding to the concerns of customers. - 21.
+Regular staff satisfaction surveys should be undertaken and consideration given as to how the concerns of staff can be addressed to improve levels of staff satisfaction . - 22.
+Customer charters should be put in place specifying the level of service delivery that customer should expect. - 23.
+Service level agreements should be concluded with business and other organisations that are providers of services. - 24.
+Staff at all levels should be trained in service delivery and senior managers should periodically work in a customer delivery function.
+They should all be made aware that it is literally customers/service users who pay their salaries. - 25.
+Staff recruitment, reward and promotion procedures should include skills and competencies in customer service delivery as appropriate.
 Staff at all levels should have their performance managed to ensure they are performing to standard.